The Slow Burn of Digital Transformation and the Downfall of Sears

 Organizations like Macy’s and Walmart are successfully adapting because they’ve embraced a digital future and what it means to be a digitally driven business.
 These companies, having taken long looks in the mirror, view their business models through the lens of transformation, asking questions like:

-- How will modernizing my buying, selling, and distribution cycles – which involve interactions at the edges of our digital ecosystems – help my company better compete in the age of digital transformation?
+► How will modernizing my buying, selling, and distribution cycles – which comprise interactions at the edges of our digital ecosystems – help my company better compete in the age of digital transformation?

 Sears at one time or another asked itself similar questions but was unable to answer them in a timely fashion.
 Had it been able to do so, the organization would’ve more quickly committed to:

-- Embracing the digital mindset, to serve all the ways consumers want to shop.
-Proactively accepting the retail transformation change that was happening would have led Sears to embrace more quickly the flexibility, agility, and fluidity of the cloud, storage and analytics platforms for big data projects, and the digital marketplaces that support omnichannel service offerings.
+► Embracing the digital mindset, to serve all the ways consumers want to shop.
+Proactively accepting the retail transformation change that was happening would have compelled Sears to more quickly embraced the flexibility, agility, and fluidity of the cloud, storage and analytics platforms for big data projects, and the digital marketplaces that support omnichannel service offerings.

-- Leveraging digital ecosystems and streamlined, integrated business processes.
-By moving to an outward-in approach to their ecosystems, today’s businesses can better manage trading partner relationships, enhance their supply chains, and build out efficiencies that they can pass on to the consumer.
+► Leveraging digital ecosystems and streamlined, integrated business processes.
+Adopting an outward-in approach to ecosystems, Sears would have been more prepared to manage trading partner relationships, enhance their supply chains, and build out efficiencies that they can pass on to the consumer.

-- Focusing on integration, because this is the glue that connects the old and new systems, that blends on-premise and cloud solutions, and that integrates legacy and SaaS approaches.
-Modern integration technology links businesses to the cloud and the edges of their digital ecosystems – in Sears’ case, its supply chain partners – and it is core to improving agility and service.
+► Focusing on integration, because IT integration is the glue that connects old and new technologies, that blends on-premise and cloud solutions, and that integrates legacy and SaaS approaches.
+Modern integration solutions link businesses to the cloud and the edges of their digital ecosystems – in Sears’ case, its supply chain partners – and are critical for improving agility and service.

 Even Amazon faced some tough questions as it transformed to keep up with Walmart and its online grocery pickup: How could it leverage physical locations to serve customers in better ways and continue its growth trajectory, and where would they come from?
 So, Amazon bought Whole Foods in 2017 and leverages those 460 stores to further wield its online power, which now includes its own grocery pickup service.
 A number of those locations also house Amazon lockers for secure package delivery.

 Sears already had the physical infrastructure and logistics in place, but it couldn’t fit those pieces into the puzzle that was its digital strategy.
-Sears’ inability to wrap its head around what it means to be a digitally driven business put it so far behind the eight ball that it wasn’t even part of today’s retail game.
-And while it tried, Sears could never catch up.
+Sears’ inability to embrace what it means to be a digitally driven business put it at such a disadvantage that the company was never a significant player in the contemporary retail game.

 Today’s consumers are accustomed to dependable online and mobile experiences, in addition to an elevated physical experience if they so desire.
-Sears’ inability to execute on delivering a seamless combination of those experiences is just one of the many ways this former retail hero let down its once-booming customer base.
+Sears’ inability to execute on delivering these omnichannel experiences is just one of the many ways this former retail hero let down its once-booming customer base.

 Sears ultimately failed because of its reluctance to fully believe in the consequences of a rapidly changing retail landscape.
 But Sears certainly was not alone.
-Businesses like Mattress Firm, Toys R Us, and Sports Authority have crumbled in recent years because they held on to the old view of the world for too long, were too focused on their traditional buying and selling cycles, and too slow to transform.
+Businesses like Mattress Firm, Toys R Us, and Sports Authority have crumbled in recent years because they held on to an outdated view of the world for too long, were too focused on their traditional buying and selling cycles, and were too slow to transform.